How to order the best fish in Spain

 Some handy words and phrases:

 • Me puede limpiar el pescado por favor?
-Literally, ‘can you clean the fish for me please?’ – this means scaling, removing the fins and the guts.
+Literally, ‘can you clean the fish for me please?’ – this means taking off the scales, removing the fins and the guts.

 • Escamar: to remove the scales from a fish (las escamas = the scales)